-Dear reader, this book brings me such joy.
-I can’t pinpoint the moment when I fell for it—was it the illustration of the disciples pulling their boat out into the sea?
+I can’t pinpoint the moment when I fell for this—was it the illustration of the disciples pulling their boat out into the sea?

 Their expressions during the storm?